 CINDY MATUTE-BROWN

 Cindy Matute-Brown is the new Associate Director for NJEA’s Human and Civil Rights, Equity & Governance Division.
 She is excited to join this new division to help continue NJEA’s mission of social justice, equity and inclusion for all of its members and to help ensure the continued pursuit for a just and equitable education for all New Jersey public school students.
 Matute-Brown has organized around labor and social justice issues, founding a teacher’s union, an affiliate of NJEA at a charter school where she worked for almost 20 years.
 She is a Steering Committee member of a grassroots organization founded after the 2016 elections dedicated to progressive action from local to federal governance.
-Matute-Brown is currently in her first term, 3rd year as an elected official serving the West Orange Township as Council President.
+Matute-Brown previously served as an elected official serving the West Orange Township as Council President.
 As a public servant her fiduciary responsibilities include a municipal budget of over $96 million dollars, labor and service contracts and has effectively promoted governing with transparency and through a social, equity and inclusion lens.